top of page

 Connor Griffin, Coach

-Connor began with Evolve as a second year MSW student and Behavioral Health Scholars Program Fellow at the University of Pittsburgh School of Social Work, where they graduated in August 2023.
-Upon completion of their fellowship, Connor was excited to join as a member of Evolve’s full time staff in May 2023.
-Prior to their time at Pitt, Connor earned a B.S. in Commercial Music Technology from California University of Pennsylvania (now Pennsylvania Western University) in 2016 and spent several years working as a Stagehand, Electrician, and Sound Engineer in the entertainment industry, while performing locally as a Musician during their free time.
-More recently, Connor has worked in a variety of settings, having volunteered their time as a Crisis Counselor, Case Manager, Campaign Organizer, and Student Counselor.
+Connor (they/he) earned their MSW from the University of Pittsburgh after serving as a fellow with Evolve Coaching.
+Prior to that, they earned a B.S. in Commercial Music Technology from California University of Pennsylvania (now Pennsylvania Western University) and spent several years working as a Stagehand, Electrician, and Sound Engineer in the entertainment industry, while performing locally as a Musician during their free time.
 Having been diagnosed with ADHD since childhood, Connor has firsthand experience with how difficult education and employment settings can be without the proper support.
-Connor wishes to utilize their own experiences and professional skills to help be a support to those in need while empowering them to develop their own skills and work towards greater levels of independence and self-sufficiency.
+Connor utilizes their own experiences and professional skills to help be a support to those in need while empowering them to develop their own skills and work towards greater levels of independence and self-sufficiency.

 Rae Guidry, Video Specialist